 Tell Your Y Story

-Every day, the Lakeland Hills Family YMCA makes a positive and lasting impact on thousands of people in the Frederick area.
+Every day, the Lakeland Hills Family YMCA makes a positive and lasting impact on thousands of people in the Morris County area.
 From aquatics programs to senior wellness initiatives, Y programs and services strengthen the foundations of the community.

 When asked, “Why the Y? my reflections focused on my journey of achieving personal growth and accomplishments since joining the Y family.
 I went from being an out of shape “couch potato” to someone completing two Spartan Races and running a half marathon.
 In addition, I am registered to complete a 2015 Spartan Race Trifecta (4-5 mile obstacle course race, an 8-9 mile obstacle course race, and a 12-13 mile obstacle course race).